 This message appears as a chapter in The Romantic Rationalist: God, Life, and Imagination in the Work of C.S.
 Lewis.

-The following is a lightly edited transcript of the panel discussion.
+The following is a lightly edited transcript of the panel discussion at our 2013 National Conference.
 David Mathis’s questions are in italics.

 Let’s begin with some of our disagreements and places of tempered enthusiasm with C.S.
 Lewis.
 Phil and Randy already have noted his doctrines of Scripture and hell.
 Doug talked about some seeming inconsistencies in his soteriology.
 Any other theological concerns with Lewis worth noting here?